Associate Dean: Jane Kuenz

 - business analytics

-- risk management and insurance
+- health management and policy

 The School of Business is accredited by AACSB International–The Association to Advance Collegiate Schools of Business.
 AACSB International assures quality and promotes excellence and continuous improvement in undergraduate and graduate education for business administration and accounting.

-Undergraduate Course Enrollment Policies
+Graduate Enrollment Policies